 - SAT/ACT report(s)

 - financial aid packet

-Selection is based upon the following criteria: essay that tells the selection committee about your life, your plans for your future, why you chose your major and how your education will impact your life, and how your life has changed in the last two years
+- an essay telling the selection committee about your life, your plans for the future, why you chose your certificate program, how your education will impact your life, and how your life has changed in the last two years

 Biographies of Gloria and Reno Quilici